Support Autistic Pupils Better By Understanding Their Autism

-Autism Progress has been created to give education and care professionals a universal language to describe, discuss and address the unique challenges faced by individuals with autism.
-This new profiling tool is designed for use across a wide range of settings and disciplines – from the classroom to residential and adult care – each of which have very different needs.
-It has been developed by the assessment specialists B Squared, in collaboration with experts from three leading charities – Autism Wessex, Scottish Autism and the North East Autism Society.
-Experienced Special Educational Needs teachers, Speech and Language Therapists and Occupational Therapists have also helped to develop and finalise the content.
+Autism Progress has been created to give education and care professionals a universal language to describe, discuss and address the unique challenges faced by autistic individuals.
+This profiling tool is designed for use across a wide range of settings and disciplines – from the classroom to residential and adult care – each of which have very different needs.

 The aim of the assessment framework is to give the most detailed current picture of an individual’s capabilities.
 People can be profiled from birth to early adulthood.
-While each person with ASD is unique, the difficulties faced can be divided into four key developmental areas, all of which are included in Autism Progress:
+While each autistic person is unique, the difficulties faced can be divided into four key developmental areas, all of which are included in Autism Progress…..

 Communication

 We look at the act of expressing information to, and receiving information from, the world around us.
-Individuals with autism may have difficulties expressing their needs, a delay in the development of language, poor comprehension or contextual knowledge, and/or repetitive use of known phrases.
+Autistic individuals may have difficulties expressing their needs, a delay in the development of language, poor comprehension or contextual knowledge, and/or repetitive use of known phrases.
 Development in this area is observed through the application of new skills relating to the:

 • Expression of information through physical function, cognitive capabilities and social awareness, e.g. fine motor control; understanding language composition and structure; or retaining attention.